Data integration using Azure Data Factory and Azure Data Share

 The last linked service needed for this lab is an Azure Data Lake Storage gen2.
 In the connections tab, click New.
 Select the Azure Data Lake Storage Gen2 tile and click continue.

 In the linked service configuration pane, enter 'ADLSGen2' as your linked service name.
 If you're using Account key authentication, select your ADLS Gen2 storage account from the Storage account name dropdown.
 You can verify your connection information is correct by clicking Test connection.
 Click Create when finished.

 In section Transform data using mapping data flow, you'll be building mapping data flows.
 A best practice before building mapping data flows is to turn on debug mode, which allows you to test transformation logic in seconds on an active spark cluster.

-To turn on debug, click the Data flow debug slider in the factory top bar.
+To turn on debug, click the Data flow debug slider in the top bar of data flow canvas or pipeline canvas when you have Data flow activities.
 Click ok when the confirmation dialog pop-ups.
 The cluster will take about 5-7 minutes to start up.
 Continue on to Ingest data from Azure SQL DB into ADLS Gen2 using the copy activity while it is initializing.

 Ingest data using the copy activity

 In this section, you'll create a pipeline with a copy activity that ingests one table from an Azure SQL DB into an ADLS Gen2 storage account.
 You'll learn how to add a pipeline, configure a dataset and debug a pipeline via the ADF UX.
 The configuration pattern used in this section can be applied to copying from a relational data store to a file-based data store.

 In Azure Data Factory, a pipeline is a logical grouping of activities that together perform a task.
 An activity defines an operation to perform on your data.
 A dataset points to the data you wish to use in a linked service.

 In the factory resources pane, click on the plus icon to open the new resource menu.
 Select Pipeline.